blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/blazingdrummer-BakedLanguageEdits/README.md

   - started to modify a few character's ability descriptions; this is just the start of a large process of adding more detail to character select
   - fixed wording on Recycler to be more clear
   - clarified that the pack's User Guide is on the wiki

+`v2.0.6`

+  - added credit for new authors that I've worked with to the Welcome screen
+  - slight edits to the Thunderstore page to clear up confusion with the synergy with Pingprovements
+  - changed Bandolier description to clarify it only restores 1 charge, instead of completely resetting skills
+  - removed chat readout reference from Scanner to reflect modpack change
+  - sneaky Mad Max: Fury Road reference...